How Individuals Can Help Reduce Energy Consumption at UA

 - Vestibule doors should not be propped open and should always close and latch behind you.

 - Reduce/Eliminate space heater use.
-The majority of space heaters are not needed because the buildings do provide approved temperatures (very few exceptions).
+Most of the space heaters are not needed because the buildings do provide approved temperatures (very few exceptions).
 Consider bringing a sweater to class or work.

-- The average space heater consumes the same amount of energy as 50 four-foot long fluorescent lamps
+- The average space heater consumes the same amount of energy as 180 L.E.D.
+Light Bulbs.

 - If the room temperature is below our standard of 68 to 70 degrees, a maintenance work order should be written to have the system evaluated.